-In both countries, there is a positive association between excess mortality and the number of births among women with 0 to 3 y.s.
-The slopes of the lowess lines indicate that places where excess mortality was higher, were associated with a higher relative number of births among women with 0 to 3 y.s.
-This is true for values of excess mortality between 0 and 100.
-The higher severity of the pandemic in Colombia than in Brazil (max excess mortality = 300) suggests there may be turning points where the relationship between excess mortality and the number of births among women with lower educational attainment reverses.
-In sharp contrast, the number of births to women with more than 8 y.s., both in Brazil and Colombia is below or very close to zero, meaning that between 2020 and 2021 the number of births was slightly lower than expected for almost all educated women across subnational areas in Brazil and Colombia, at all ages.
-Additionally, the flat pattern in the lowest lines indicates that there is no association between excess mortality and the number of births among educated mothers.
-If anything there is a slight negative slope among women with the highest educational attainment (12 or more y.s.), as summarized by the overall line.
+In both countries, there was a positive association between excess mortality and the number of births among women with zero to three y.s.
+The slopes of the lowess lines indicate that places where excess mortality was higher also generally had higher relative numbers of births among women with zero to three y.s.
+This was found to be the case for values of excess mortality between zero and 100.
+The greater severity of the pandemic in Colombia than in Brazil (maximum excess mortality = 300) suggests there may have been turning points at which the relationship between excess mortality and the number of births among women with lower educational attainment reversed.
+In sharp contrast, the number of births to women with more than eight y.s., in both Brazil and Colombia was below or very close to zero, which means that between 2020 and 2021, the number of births was slightly lower than expected for almost all educated women of all ages across subnational areas in Brazil and Colombia.
+Additionally, the flat pattern in the lowest lines indicates that there was no association between excess mortality and the number of births among educated mothers.
+If anything, there is a slight negative slope among women with the highest educational attainment (12 or more y.s.), as summarized by the overall line.

-When excess mortality is lagged by two trimesters, i.e., when we measure the potential influence of the pandemic on fertility decisions and opportunities by accounting for the average duration of pregnancies, the general pattern among educated women is the same as in Figure 2: the association between nine-month lagged excess mortality and the number of births seems to be null (see Figure A2).
-Instead, among women with less than 3 years of schooling, this association is negative, meaning that higher mortality in a given trimester is associated with fewer births nine months after.
-The same is true, although the slope is less negative, for women with 4 to 7 years of schooling.
-Again, the greater range of excess mortality in Colombia than in Brazil yields more erratic associations between the number of births and excess mortality in areas with more than 100% excess deaths.
+When excess mortality was lagged by two trimesters – i.e., when we measured the potential influence of the pandemic on fertility decisions and opportunities by accounting for the average duration of pregnancies – the general pattern among educated women was found to be the same as in Figure 2: i.e., the association between nine-month lagged excess mortality and the number of births appeared to be null (see Figure A2).
+Instead, among women with less than three years of schooling, this association was negative, which means that higher mortality in a given trimester was associated with fewer births occurring nine months later.
+The same pattern, albeit with a less negative slope, was found for women with four to seven years of schooling.
+Again, the greater range of excess mortality in Colombia than in Brazil yielded more erratic associations between the number of births and excess mortality in areas with more than 100% excess deaths.

 To test the robustness of the descriptive patterns depicted in Figures 3 and A2, and to assess the degree of uncertainty regarding the slopes of the lowess lines, Table 1 summarizes the regression coefficients for the excess mortality measures (current and lagged) and the number of births according to the four above-mentioned model specifications.
-To favor the models’ performance and interpretability, the excess mortality measures and the rbc enter the model on the logarithmic scale.
+To enhance the models’ performance and interpretability, the excess mortality measures and the rbc entered the model on the logarithmic scale.

 *** Table 1 ***